eputkonen/Bookmarklets/README.md

 JavaScript Bookmarklets for Recruiting / Recruiters Written by Eric Putkonen

 # How to Create Bookmarklet for Your Own Use
-Copy raw code and creat/add a bookmark or page in the bookmarks toolbard.
+Copy raw code and creat/add a bookmark or page in the bookmarks toolbar.
 Add name and paste code into URL section.

 # Description of Each
 Ihate.js